Costa-Stavrianidis/PRIME/README.md

 # PRIME

-PRIME (Probabilistic Regional Intolerance to Missense Estimation) is a Bayesian hierarchical modeling approach for measuring intolerance, or constraint, at sub-genic resolution across coding regions of the $
+PRIME (Probabilistic Regional Intolerance to Missense Estimation) is a Bayesian hierarchical modeling approach for measuring intolerance, or constraint, at sub-genic resolution across coding regions of the genome.
+The model estimates the probability that a variant observed in the population is missense within a genomic region using gnomAD v4 exome and genome sequencing data.
+Regions under stronger purifying selection are expected to have lower probabilities, reflecting a depletion of functional variants in the population.

-Through its beta–binomial hierarchical structure, PRIME induces shrinkage on sub-genic estimates of intolerance by allowing them to be jointly informed by other regions within the same gene and by genes acr$
+Through its beta–binomial hierarchical structure, PRIME induces shrinkage on sub-genic estimates of intolerance by allowing them to be jointly informed by other regions within the same gene and by genes across the genome.
+This borrowing of information stabilizes estimates in regions with sparse variant counts.
+The Bayesian framework also yields full posterior distributions for each region, enabling principled quantification of uncertainty in the intolerance estimates.

 ---